SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/python-environment.md

 Copy and paste the following lines on your terminal, and run(press enter) in this order:

-i) `conda install geopandas localtileserver ipykernel jupyterlab earthengine-api -c conda-forge`
+i) `conda install geopandas localtileserver ipykernel jupyterlab earthengine-api nb_conda_kernels -c conda-forge`

 ii) `conda install geemap -c conda-forge`